Elijah: Quran

-Numerous commentators, including Abdullah Yusuf Ali, have offered commentary on Al-An’am 6: 85 saying that Elijah, Zechariah, John the Baptist and Jesus were all spiritually connected.
+Numerous commentators have offered commentary on Al-An'am 6:85 saying that Elijah, Zechariah, John the Baptist and Jesus were all spiritually connected.
 Abdullah Yusuf Ali says, "The third group consists not of men of action, but Preachers of Truth, who led solitary lives.
 Their epithet is: "the Righteous."
 They form a connected group round Jesus.
 Zachariah was the father of John the Baptist, who is referenced as "Elias, which was for to come" (Matt 11:14); and Elias is said to have been present and talked to Jesus at the Transfiguration on the Mount (Matt.
 17:3)."